mrrhysbutler/rhysbutler.com/README.md

 I can't imagine I'll want to update the structure of the website much, but we'll see.

-- [ ] Possibly add more periodic content (blog posts?).
-It could be interesting to drive this from markdown files—I'll have to investigate best practices here.
+- [x] Possibly add more periodic content (blog posts?).
+It could be interesting to drive this from markdown files—I'll have to investigate best practices here. **Update:** Added blog functionality with markdown support and the single blog post from the old site.
 - [ ] It might be fun to try and restyle/rebrand the page, just to see how Claude performs at this.
 - [ ] It could also be interesting to have different models evaluate the code.
-- [x] Some basic testing — but it seems laborious for a project like this.
-Update: Cursor set up some tests to provide some safety without requiring significant time investment or maintenance burden.
+- [x] Some basic testing — but it seems laborious for a project like this. **Update:** Cursor set up some tests to provide some safety without requiring significant time investment or maintenance burden.

 ---